P7uis/Barcodegenerator/README.md

 A static browser app for generating QR codes from web links or plain text.

+Feel free to make pull requests to improve this education project.

 ## Features

 - Generate QR codes from `http`/`https` links or plain text.